Rzayev221/feedback_app/README.md

 # Getting Started with Create React App

-Project was deployed to mock website : https://celebrated-wisp-82dc73.netlify.app/ Feel free to test it out and give feedback.
+Project was deployed to mock Netify server on the website : https://celebrated-wisp-82dc73.netlify.app/ Feel free to test it out and give feedback.

 Developer